Skip to main content

 The Role of Dietary Protein in Modulating the Anabolic Response

 The anabolic potential created by the combination of hormonal therapy and exercise can only be realized if the necessary building blocks are available.
 Dietary protein, specifically the essential amino acids, provides these building blocks.
-The rate of muscle is highly dependent on the availability of amino acids in the bloodstream.
+The rate of muscle protein synthesis is highly dependent on the availability of amino acids in the bloodstream.

 Following a resistance training session, the muscle cells are primed for growth, and the provision of a high-quality protein source can significantly enhance the anabolic response.
 Research has shown that there is a dose-response relationship between protein intake and muscle protein synthesis, with a plateau typically reached at around 20-40 grams of protein per meal, depending on age and muscle mass.

 Furthermore, the timing of protein intake may also play a role in optimizing the anabolic response.
-Consuming a protein-rich meal within a few hours of a resistance training session can take advantage of the “anabolic window” during which the muscle cells are most sensitive to the effects of and hormonal signals.
+Consuming a protein-rich meal within a few hours of a resistance training session can take advantage of the “anabolic window” during which the muscle cells are most sensitive to the effects of amino acids and hormonal signals.

 This strategic nutrient timing can help to maximize the gains in lean mass and strength from a combined therapy and exercise program.
 The following list outlines key considerations for a diet designed to support anabolic therapies: